 How the delay works

-If the triggering condition of the Action is met, the Action will be triggered without sending a notification, and the delay timer will start.
+If the triggering condition of the Rule is met, the Rule will be triggered without sending a notification, and the delay timer will start.
 If the sensor does not report a reading within normal operating conditions, the notification will be sent after the delay timer is up.
-If the sensor reports a reading back within normal operating conditions before the delay timer is up, the Action will be disarmed/rearmed, and the notification will not be sent to the recipient.
+If the sensor reports a reading back within normal operating conditions before the delay timer is up, the Rule will be disarmed/rearmed, and the notification will not be sent to the recipient.

 Notify after aware period notification